Looking for things to do in Taipei?

 If you’re looking for clothes, nothing beats shopping at Wufenpu.
 Here you’ll find over 100 wholesale clothing shops.
 You can literally find anything here, including purses, belts, women’s clothing, men’s clothing, baby clothing, puppy clothing (seriously), jewelry and shoes.

 Wufenpu is as inexpensive as it gets in Taiwan, and all of my proudest purchases have come from here.

 Where to stay in Taipei

 If your looking for where to stay in Taipei choose from the largest range of hotels, apartments, and guesthouses with our partner Booking.com.
 You get free cancellation on most rooms, and in most cases you only pay when you stay.

 Taiwan’s numerous festivals are reason enough to visit the island!

-If you’re in Taipei after Chinese New Year, be sure to check out Lantern Festival, which portrays hundreds of large themed lanterns, traditional Chinese lanterns, and modern electric lanterns.
+If you’re in Taipei after Chinese New Year, be sure to check out the Sky Lantern Festival, which portrays hundreds of large themed lanterns, traditional Chinese lanterns, and modern electric lanterns.